Python-GIS-book/site/source/back-matter/md/glossary.md

 Integrated Development Environment
   An integrated development environment or IDE is a software program or package that provides a set of tools for writing, testing, and debugging software in a convenient, practical interface.

+Interpolation
+  Estimation of a value based on the known values in a data set.
+For example, an estimate of the mean daily temperature can be calculated from the average of the minimum and maximum temperatures that day.

 Interpreter
   An interpreter is a computer program that is used to execute program instructions written in Python (or other languages).
 The interpreter reads your statements of code and based on these instructions actually does the work that has been assigned to it.